MuhammedRedaI/Worddle-remake/README.md

 # Word Masters Game

 **Word Masters** is a fun and interactive word guessing game inspired by the classic word-guessing puzzle.
 The goal of the game is to guess a 5-letter word in as few tries as possible.
+This project is part of my **Front-End Developer Beginner Path**, where I aim to build web applications by exploring existing apps, studying their features, and practicing through self-directed learning.
+It is a work in progress, and while the game functions, it's not perfect as I continue to improve and learn.

 ### Features